sanchit1053/gleam_tui/README.md

 #### Events

-Events are a list of functions that return a Subject from the `gloom_erlang` library and a clean up function
+Events are a list of functions that return a Subject from the `gleam_erlang` library and a clean up function

 ```gleam
 fn event() -> #(process.Subject(Message), fn() -> Nil){